-The frame material you select impacts the longevity and weight of your bike.
+The frame material you select impacts your bike’s weight and ride quality.
 Aluminum bikes reduce costs, making them a popular choice.
-Aluminum bikes now offer strength while being light and cost-effective.
+Aluminum bikes now offer outstanding durability and shock resistance thanks to upgrades.

-Another popular material choice is carbon fiber.
-It adds cost but delivers exceptional durability and shock absorption.
+A popular choice for all bikes is carbon fiber.
+It adds cost but delivers exceptional durability with a much smoother ride than aluminum.

 Even Your Handlebar Selection Impacts Your Ride

-As mentioned concerning bike fitting, handlebars make a big difference in ride comfort.
+As mentioned, concerning bike fitting, handlebars can make or break your ride.
 Make the wrong selection, and you risk back and wrist concerns.
 Here’s a rundown of handlebar options.

 Road bikes typically include drop bars owing to their aerodynamics.
-Drop bars provide better maneuverability with a sleek profile.
-Typically, they're made from aluminum or carbon fiber.
+Drop bars provide greater maneuverability with a sleek profile.

-Hybrid cyclists prefer flat bars or rise bars because they are strong, heavy-duty, and responsive.
-These reduce stress on your shoulders, arms, and wrists.
+Hybrid cyclists prefer flat bars.
+They’re strong, heavy-duty, and responsive.
+Flat bars reduce stress on your shoulders, arms, and wrists.

-Mountain bikers use flat or riser bars.
-Because they are higher and closer to the saddle, they offer improved steering and control features.
+Mountain bikers find riser bars a good fit.
+Because they are higher and closer to the saddle, they offer firm steering and control features.

 Talk to a Reputable Cycling Shop

 If you’re looking to choose your first bike, don’t go it alone.
 Take the time to talk with someone at a bike shop near you.
-Their staff has the expertise to guide you through the process that ensures you don’t walk away from experience with a disaster on your hands.
+Their staff has the expertise to guide you through the process that ensures you don’t walk away from experiencing a disaster on your hands.

 Plus, they can help you select appropriate cycling gear to make your ride even more enjoyable and reduce your injury threats with a proper bike fitting.